Resch-Gabriel-Z/classification-algorithms-showcase/README.md

 The goal of this project is to showcase the implementation of various classification algorithms.
 I previously attempted this project with a more messy and inexperienced approach.
 Now armed with new knowledge and skills, I am revisiting this project to provide a cleaner and more organized implementation of different classification algorithms.

-Feel free to explore the implemented algorithms, use them in your projects, etc...
+Feel free to explore the implemented algorithms, use them in your projects, etc.
 ## Implemented Algorithms

 ### Support Vector Machine (SVM)